OpenTechSchool/python-data-intro/core/charts.md

 ## Inline Charts

-Start by running the following snippet in an IPython Notebook cell:
+If you're using Windows, you'll need to run the following special IPython command in an IPython Notebook cell:

     %pylab inline

 ... this tells IPython Notebook that you want charts to be shown "inline" inside your notebook.

-NB: You can also specify this on the command line by launching notebook with the arguments "--pylab inline"
+If you're not using Windows and you started Notebook from a command line with the arguments `--pylab inline`, then this is already done.

 ## Simple Example